tangobattle/tango/README.md

 -   Run over HTTP or HTTPS.
 -   Accept, via POST, `GetRequest` and return `GetResponse` as defined in `core/tango-protos/src/protos/iceconfig.proto`.
 Note that these must be in serialized Protobuf format.

-## Automatic Updates

-Whenever a new version of Tango is released, Tango will download the update for you automatically.
-When you see a **purple** dot on the Settings cog in Tango, the update is currently being downloaded.
-When you see a **blue** dot on the Settings cog, the download is complete, and will be installed once Tango is closed.
-When you next open Tango, it will be running the up-to-date version.

-**_A note for Linux users:_**

-The `.AppImage` release for Linux users also fully supports automatic updates!
-However, due to how the update process works, the original `.AppImage` you downloaded will be replaced with the latest `.AppImage` file, _effectively renaming it_.
-This renaming will break any scripts, shortcuts, or `.desktop` entries you may have created against the original filename.
-However, this can easily be avoided; simply rename your `.AppImage` to `Tango.AppImage` - the key is removing the version number.
-If you do this, you will still receive automatic updates, but the `.AppImage` won't be renamed after an update, meaning any scripts or shortcuts pointing to Tango will continue working after updates.

 ## Language support